 7. ARRIS SURFboard SB6190 DOCSIS 3.0 Cable Modem

-If you're looking for a modem and router best buy and don't want to worry with the hassle of figuring out compatibility with your ISP, we have nothing but glowing recommendations for the ARRIS SURFboard SB6190.
-Almost all of the major internet providers are certified for use with this device, and it even offers some impressive security features thanks to the onboard McAfee Secure Whole Home Internet functionality built in.
-Everything from security to access to internet speed testing can be evaluated using the easy to navigate and fully featured mobile app.
+If you're looking for a modem and router best buy and don't want to worry about the hassle of figuring out compatibility with your ISP, we have nothing but glowing recommendations for the ARRIS SURFboard SB6190.
+Almost all of the major internet providers are certified for use with this device, and it even offers some impressive security features thanks to the onboard McAfee Secure Whole Home Internet functionality built-in.
+Everything from security to access to internet speed testing can be evaluated using the easy-to-navigate and fully-featured mobile app.

 9. TP-LINK Archer CR700 AC1750 Wireless Dual Band

 The Archer CR700 isn't the fastest way to get a wireless internet connection in your home, but it is one of the most effective ways to set up a home network.
 Even with its modest max speeds, this model will seat the needs of most average consumers, and it packs in beamforming technology that significantly boosts its range in larger homes.
 And even if you've never set up an internet device before, you don't need to be scared here.
 You can mostly just plug it in and count on it to work, and it works with the automated installation of some ISPs.

 10. MOTOROLA MG7540 Dual Band Wi-Fi Gigabit Router